cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

       receiver = data.receiver
     }
   } else {
-    // should never be reached as transfer version must be negotiated
-    // to be either ics20-1 or ics20-2 during channel handshake abortTransactionUnless(false)
+    // should never be reached as transfer version must be either ics20-1 or ics20-2 during channel handshake abortTransactionUnless(false)
   }